Evidence for interacting dark energy from BOSS: Model

-\subsection{Theoretical Setup}
+\subsection{Theoretical setup}

-Given the energy conservation of the full energy-momentum tensor, we can suppose that the fluid equations representing dark energy ($DE$) and dark matter ($DM$) are not conserved separately.
-In a Friedmann-Robertson-Walker universe, we take
+Given the energy conservation of the full energy-momentum tensor, we can suppose that the fluid equations representing dark energy (DE) and dark matter (DM) are not conserved separately.
+In a Friedmann-Robertson-Walker Universe, we take

 and all other components follow the standard conservation equations.
-In the above equations, $\rho_{DM}$ and $\rho_{DE}$ are the energy densities for dark matter and dark energy, respectively; $\omega_{DE}=p_{DE}/\rho_{DE}$ is the equation of state (EoS) of dark energy, considered constant in this work; and $Q$ indicates the interaction between dark energy and dark matter.
-One can take the Taylor expansion of the general interaction term $Q(\rho_{DM},\rho_{DE})$, and thus, it can be represented phenomenologically as $Q \simeq 3H(\xi_{1}\rho_{DM}+\xi_{2}\rho_{DE})$, where the coefficients $\xi _{1}$ and $\xi _{2}$ are to be determined by observations \cite{Feng:2008fx,He:2010im}.
+In the above equations, $\rho_\mathrm{DM}$ and $\rho_\mathrm{DE}$ are the energy densities for dark matter and dark energy, respectively; $\omega_\mathrm{DE}=p_\mathrm{DE}/\rho_\mathrm{DE}$ is the equation of state (EoS) of dark energy, considered constant in this work; and $Q$ indicates the interaction between dark energy and dark matter.
+One can take the Taylor expansion of the general interaction term $Q(\rho_\mathrm{DM},\rho_\mathrm{DE})$, and thus, it can be represented phenomenologically as $Q \simeq 3H(\xi_{1}\rho_\mathrm{DM}+\xi_{2}\rho_\mathrm{DE})$, where the coefficients $\xi _{1}$ and $\xi _{2}$ are to be determined by observations \cite{Feng:2008fx,He:2010im}.
 Following our definition, if $Q>0$, then dark energy decays into dark matter, and for $Q<0$, the energy flow is in the opposite direction.
 The first case is consistent with the requirement that the energy density for dark energy must be of the same order as the one for dark matter for a longer period of time in order to alleviate the coincidence problem.

-The validity of the phenomenological interacting dark energy model was studied in\ \cite{He:2008si} where it was found that the curvature perturbation can always be stable when the interaction is proportional to the energy density of dark energy, i.e.\ where $\xi_{1}=0$ while $\xi_2\neq 0$.
-This is true for the constant equation of state within the range $-1 < \omega_{DE} < 0$ (we call this Model I) and for $\omega_{DE}<-1$ (Model II).
-For the interaction proportional to the dark matter energy density ($\xi_{1}\neq 0$ while $\xi_2= 0$), the curvature perturbation is only stable when the constant $\omega_{DE}$ is smaller than $-1$, which we call Model III.
+The validity of the phenomenological interacting dark energy model was studied in Ref.\ \cite{He:2008si}, where it was found that the curvature perturbations can always be stable when the interaction is proportional to the energy density of dark energy, i.e.\ when $\xi_{1}=0$ while $\xi_2\neq 0$, except when $\omega = -1$, which represents a central singularity in the cosmological perturbation equations.
+This is true for a constant EoS within the ranges $-1 < \omega_\mathrm{DE} < 0$ (we call this model I) and $\omega_\mathrm{DE}<-1$ (we call this model II).
+If the interaction term is proportional to the dark matter energy density, i.e.~$\xi_{1}\neq 0$ while $\xi_2= 0$, then the curvature perturbations are only stable when $\omega_\mathrm{DE}<-1$ (we call this model III).
 The models are summarized in Table\ \ref{table:models}.

 In this framework, the Friedmann equations can be written as